-Each facility has available an established amount of medication on hand for each client in the event of an emergency/disaster.
-These amounts differ by facility and are contained in the Local Disaster Plan.
+Each program has available an established amount of medication on hand for each client in the event of an emergency/disaster.
+These amounts differ by program and are contained in the Local Disaster Plan.

-Initially, each facility will use on-hand pharmaceuticals to meet client needs.
-Additional pharmaceuticals could potentially be accessed from the primary wholesaler for each facility.
-Each Facility Director or designee is responsible for providing wholesaler/vendor information to the State Mental Health Disaster Coordinator(s).
-If time or circumstances do not allow wholesaler involvement, each facility will attempt to contact the local pharmacy identified in their Local Disaster Plan or hospitals for supply.
+Initially, each program will use on-hand pharmaceuticals to meet client needs.
+Additional pharmaceuticals could potentially be accessed from the primary wholesaler for each program.
+Each Program Director or designee is responsible for providing wholesaler and/or vendor information to the State Mental Health Disaster Coordinator(s).
+If time or circumstances do not allow wholesaler involvement, each program will attempt to contact the local pharmacy identified in their Local Disaster Plan or hospitals for supply.

-In a disaster the prime vendor for the facility will be contacted by regular procedures.
-If regular procedures can not be followed, the State Mental Health Disaster Coordinator(s) in Central Office will assist with submitting the order.
-If the existing procedure for delivery is not possible each facility will work with the State Mental Health Disaster Coordinator(s) to coordinate delivery.
+In a disaster the prime vendor for the program will be contacted by regular procedures.
+If regular procedures cannot be followed, the State Mental Health Disaster Coordinator(s) in Central Office will assist with submitting the order.
+If the existing procedure for delivery is not possible each program will work with the State Mental Health Disaster Coordinator(s) to coordinate delivery.

-In a disaster, medicine may be obtained from another DMH facility's pharmacy following standard recognized practices.
+In a disaster, medicine may be obtained from another DMH program's pharmacy following standard recognized practices.